pantheon-systems/documentation/source/content/guides/edge-integrations/04-plugin-install.md

 ## Before You Begin

-**ADD NOTE ABOUT NEEDING AGCDN - REITERATE**
+As per the [Configuration Overview](https://pantheon.io/docs/guides/edge-integrations/configuration-overview/) your website must be connected to [Pantheon’s Advanced Global CDN](/guides/professional-services/advanced-global-cdn), and ensure that your site's vary headers have been provisioned by Professional Services.

+### Install with Composer

 You can use Edge Integrations with WordPress by installing it into a project with Composer, or by manually installing the plugin.

-### Install with Composer

 Adding Edge Integrations support to your Integrated Composer project is simple and is the recommended means of adding the Edge Integrations WordPress SDK.